dickensc/dickensc.github.io/essays/SoftwareEngineeringPursueYourPassion.md

 Understanding effective large scale Software design strategies will help keep you sane and productive when working with thousands to millions of lines of code.
 If you want to develop almost any useful Software then your code needs to be organized.

 There is an ever growing toolbox of platforms for version control and collaboration, development environments, debuggers, and more.
-Keeping close track and making use of all of them would be difficult and unnecessary but being able to find the right tool for the job is extremly beneficial.
+Keeping close track and making use of all of them would be difficult and unnecessary but being able to find the right tool for the job is extremely beneficial.

 I believe Software Engineering will help me pursue my passion; I am excited to learn and add Software Engineering to my skillset.